craigdrabiktxmq/swirlds-socket/README.md

-Hashgraph-Web Tier Communication
+Hashgraph-Web Application Communication
 ================================

-This project contains a demonstration of a web application communicating with a Swirld via a TLS-secured, authenticated socket.
+This project contains a demonstration of a web application communicating with a Swirld.
 The application tracks lions, tigers, and bears in a zoo.
 Users can add animals to the zoo and see the updated state.
 The zoo state is tracked in a Swirld, and adding an animal executes a transaction on the Swirld.
+The demo supports two methods of communication:
+- Through a JAX-RS based REST API.
+The JAX-RS application communicates with the Swirld via a TLS-secured, authenticated socket.
+- Directly to the Swirld via a REST API embedded in the Swirld itself.

 To run the demo, install Docker, change into the root directory of the project (where the docker-compose.yml file lives) and run